-Statement No. 68 - Accounting and Financial Reporting for Pensions - The objective of this statement is to replace Statement No. 27 to improve accounting and financial reporting for pensions.
+Statement No. 68 - Accounting and Financial Reporting for Pensions - The objective of this statement is to improve accounting and financial reporting for pensions.
+This statement replaces the requirements of Statement No. 27 - Accounting for Pensions by State and Local Governmental Employers.
 This statement is effective for fiscal years beginning after June 15, 2014.
-Management has not yet fully determined the impact this Statement will have on the financial position and results of operations of the Tollway.
+Implementation of this statement may have a material impact on the financial statements of the Tollway.

 Statement No. 69 - Government Combinations and Disposals of Government Operations -This Statement establishes accounting and financial reporting standards related to government combinations and disposals of government operations.
-The Tollway does not anticipate this statement will impact its financial statements.
+Management does not anticipate this statement will impact its financial statements.

 Statement No. 70 - Accounting and Financial Reporting for Nonexchange Financial Guarantees -The objective of this Statement is to improve accounting and financial reporting by state and local governments that extend and receive nonexchange financial guarantees.
-The Tollway does not anticipate this statement will impact its financial statements.
+Management does not anticipate this statement will impact its financial statements.